w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 >
 > approve - Yes / No

-Second, you will need to claim your payout manually by calling `payout()` after the lock-up time.
+Second, you will need to claim your payout manually by calling `payout` after the lock-up time.
 It is the same as the above mentioned lock-up formula.

 ![Society Payout](assets/society/payout.jpg)

 Third, there will be a membership challenge every seven days on Kusama.
 So one of the members will be randomly selected as a defender.
 Then, other members can vote whether this defender should stay in society or not.
 A simple majority wins the vote.
-You can take a look [here](https://polkascan.io/pre/kusama/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) and search for "Existing Members (Challenges)".
+You can take a look [here][kappa rules] and search for "Existing Members (Challenges)".
 Besides that, you can earn extra KSM by helping a user apply for the membership and requesting a tip.
-This is useful when a user does not have enough balance to deposit a reserve.
+This is useful when a user does not have enough balance to reserve a deposit.
 The tip will be given when a user successfully joins the society.

 > **_NOTE:_**
 >
 > Each member can only vouch for one user at a time.
 >
-> Member is not required to reserve the deposit when vouching for a user.
+> A member is not required to reserve the deposit when vouching for a user.

 If a member accumulates too many strikes or fails their membership challenge, they will become suspended.
 While a member is suspended, they are unable to claim matured payouts.
 It is up to the suspension judgment origin to determine if the member should re-enter society or be removed from society with all their future payouts slashed.